 The Chair of Governors can be contacted by email ; email@example.com

 Find out more about our current Governors below;

-Andrew joined the Dawnay Governors because he wanted to support the school and its staff in providing the best possible education and outcomes to all of our pupils, whatever their abilities and backgrounds.
+Andrew joined the Dawnay Governors because he wanted to support the school and its staff in providing the best possible education and outcomes for all pupils, whatever their abilities and backgrounds.
 He enjoyed and benefitted hugely from a state education and the guidance of some inspirational teachers which opened up a wealth of opportunities.
 However, he also saw incredible potential go untapped.
-Andrew wants to help ensure that the Dawnay inspires our children and opens up opportunities they wouldn't otherwise have and ensure that no potential goes unfulfilled.
+Andrew wants to help ensure that the Dawnay inspires our children and opens up opportunities they wouldn't otherwise have to ensure that no potential goes unfulfilled.

 Fiona has been a Parent Governor since 2016 when her children joined The Dawnay.
 She is a director of corporate social responsibility for an entertainment company.
 Fiona brings experience of Project Management, Marketing & Communications to the team.
 She lives in Bookham with her 3 boys and husband.